TV Koper-Capodistria

-In 2006, in the spirit of the new cooperation between Slovenia and Italy, with the support of the means of the Italian government and the Region of Friuli Venezia Giulia, through collaboration between the Italian Union and the People's University of Trieste, TV Koper starts to broadcast via satellite across Europe through Eutelsat Hot Bird 13° east.
-It is a new impetus to the growth of the channel and dissemination of its programs.

-On 18 May 2010 TV Koper-Capodistria returns in Italy with the spread of its programming throughout the national territory through the Italian satellite television platform Tivù Sat operating within the satellite Eutelsat Hot Bird 13° east, although some programmes are only available on Slovenian territory, hence those are encrypted via satellite.
-On 30 November 2010, the channel ended its analogue broadcast, starting broadcasts in digital terrestrial television.

-On 20 August 2020 satellite broadcasts of radio and TV resumed on Eutelsat 16 degrees East frequency 11.678 MHz, horizontal polarization, signal speed: 30,000 MSym / s, Standard: DVB-S2, Modulation: 8PSK, covering all of Europe in clear.

-In a press conference, broadcast live on Thursday 6 May 2021, also on the digital platform and on social networks, TV Capodistria celebrated its 50th anniversary.
-In fact, on May 8, 1971, the first newscast from the Koper studio was broadcast.
-In August the celebrations continued with a concert entitled "We loved each other so much", the first half century since its foundation held at the Portoroz Auditorium.

 Popular shows

 The channel covers international, regional, and local news from both sides of the border.
 The editorial section for culture programmes shows Artevisione, Istria e... dintorni, L’Universo e`... and Itinerari.
 The shows, with documentaries, reports, and magazine formats, focus on the regional and local cultural life in Slovenia, Italy, and Croatia.

 The channel is notable by the first music video TV show, not only in the former Titoist Yugoslavia, but also in the neighboring Italy, featuring popular Western music videos during the 1980s with its host Dario Diviacchi enjoining a star status among his young TV audience.
 The show, first under the name "Alta Pressione" ("High Pressure") and later "Video Mix", was on air every Thursday evening.
 A phone-in format with the TV viewers choosing among the music videos to be aired on the show, was introduced later with host Alex Bini.

 The music program made the channel popular in Italy, where the show was the third most viewed TV show in 1985.